azhx/blagoblag/content/blog/2017/sep/18/surviving-struts-cve.rst

 This fact should be evident from our problem description: we already had full disk encryption enabled on our RDS database and TLS for data in transit!
-And of course they nothing in this attack scenario, full disk encryption protects against someone with access to the physical disk or the raw block device, not someone able to interact with the database; at that level the data has already been decrypted.
+And of course they do nothing in this attack scenario, full disk encryption protects against someone with access to the physical disk or the raw block device, not someone able to interact with the database; at that level the data has already been decrypted.
 Any encryption scheme where the keys for every single row are